Did you know that the city of Lima in Peru is the culinary capital of South America?

 Tiradito is like Ceviche, but it has a more delicate taste.

 Instead of overwhelming the fish, they marinate the delicate thin cuts of raw fish in Tigers Milk.
-Tigers milk is a marinade made up of lime juice, sea salt, sliced onion, and chili.
+Tigers milk is a Unique Peruvian marinade.
+It is a sauce made up of lime juice, sea salt, sliced onion, and chili.

 This zesty treat has a delicate taste that brings out the natural flavors of the seafood.